-The silkworm cocoon is composed by a thread of raw silk from 300 to 1000 metres which represents hundreds of layers of fibres.
+The silkworm cocoon is composed of a thread of raw silk from 300 to 1000 metres which represent hundreds of layers of fibres.

 The wooden aspect of the material comes from the thousands of fibres combined together in the silkworm’s paper.

 This new material can be used for different applications such as furniture design, fashion design and surface design.

 Information submitted by the maker and edited by the Future Materials Bank.

 Accessible to visitors of the Future Materials Lab